Exporting a Project

 | Dropbox | Upload directly to your Dropbox /Apps/Mapit GIS/ folder (see Export to Dropbox) |

 - For Local export, choose a save location and tap Save.
-For Dropbox, the upload starts automatically with a progress indicator.
+For remote destinations (Dropbox, FTP, ArcGIS Online), the upload starts automatically with a progress indicator.

 - A confirmation message appears when the export is complete.